tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 When GadgetBridge support is **enabled**, the app will update GadgetBridge approximately once per hour.

-Should you have placed a weather widget on your homescreen, Tiny Weather Forecast Germany will also always update Gadgetbridge together with the widgets.

 If updates do not occur as frequent as expected, see "weather forecasts do not get updated" above for things you should check.
-Specifically, consider putting a weather widget on your home screen.
+Specifically, consider putting a weather widget on your home screen, since the app checks for GadgetBridge updates when widgets get updated.

+To force-update GadgetBridge with weather data, e.g. for debugging, you can disable and re-enable the GadgetBridge support.
+Doing so will immediately send weather data to GadgetBridge.

 ### Why is precipitation displayed in kg/m² instead of mm?